IgorKhm/igorkhm.github.io/phd_defense.md

 This model generalizes almost all previous known models, which extend the Petri net and keep the coverability problem decidable.
 Thus we establish that the coverability  problem is decidable for DRPN.

-For active learning and formal methods, our work focuses on Angluin's L* algorithm.
+For active learning and formal methods, our work focuses on Angluin's L<sup>*</sup> algorithm.
 Angluin's algorithm learns the minimal deterministic finite automaton (DFA) of a regular language using membership and equivalence queries.
 Its probabilistic approximately correct (PAC) version substitutes an equivalence query by a set of random membership queries.
 Thus, it can be applied to any kind of device and may be viewed as synthesizing an automaton from observations of the device.
 We are interested in how the PAC version behaves for devices which are obtained from a DFA by introducing some noise.
 More precisely, we study whether the algorithm reduces the noise, producing a DFA closer to the original one than the noisy device.
 We found that the reduction of the noise strongly depends on the type of noise and its amount.
 Moreover, we use this algorithm to develop a property-directed approach for verification of recurrent neural networks (RNNs).
 It learns a DFA as a surrogate model from a given RNN, which is then analyzed using model checking as a verification technique.
 We show that this not only allows us to discover small counterexamples fast, but also to generalize them by pumping towards faulty flows, hinting at the underlying error in the RNN.

+---

 ## Jury